Walmart to pay $16 billion for control of India's Flipkart, shares slide

-MUMBAI/NEW YORK (Reuters) - Walmart Inc (WMT.N) said on Wednesday it will pay $16 billion for a roughly 77 percent stake in Indian e-commerce firm Flipkart, and shares of the U.S. retailer tumbled 4 percent on news of its largest-ever deal, an effort to compete with rival Amazon.com Inc (AMZN.O) in an important growth market.
+NEW YORK/MUMBAI (Reuters) - Walmart Inc (WMT.N) said on Wednesday it will pay $16 billion for a roughly 77 percent stake in Indian e-commerce firm Flipkart in its largest-ever deal, an effort to compete with Amazon.com Inc (AMZN.O) in an important growth market.

-Shares of Walmart fell 4 percent in afternoon trade after opening at a seven-month low as the company warned it expects the deal to shave fiscal 2019 earnings by 25-30 cents per share if it closes before the end of the second quarter.
+Shares of the U.S. retailer fell 3 percent.
+The company warned it expects the deal to shave fiscal 2019 earnings by 25-30 cents per share if it closes in the second quarter.
 It also expects Indian investments to shave 60 cents per share from earnings in fiscal 2020.

 For Walmart, the acquisition opens a new front in its battle with Amazon, which had expressed interest in making a competing offer for a stake.
-Amazon now holds about 27 percent of India's burgeoning e-commerce market, according to Euromonitor, where Walmart only operates 21 cash-and-carry wholesale stores in the country that sell to businesses.
-(GRAPHIC-Walmart's top 5 acquisitions: reut.rs/2rvc15j)
+Amazon now holds about 27 percent of India’s burgeoning e-commerce market, according to Euromonitor, where Walmart only operates 21 cash-and-carry wholesale stores in the country that sell to businesses.

 “We will not know for five to 10 years whether this transaction is successful strategically or financially,” said Steven Roorda, portfolio manager with Minnesota-based Stonebridge Capital Advisors.
 “Walmart has a very poor track record operating outside North America,” he said.

-Jason Benowitz, senior portfolio manager at the Roosevelt Investment Group, said the deal probably will not do much to change market share between Flipkart and Amazon in India.
+The deal probably will not do much to change market share between Flipkart and Amazon in India, said Jason Benowitz, senior portfolio manager at the Roosevelt Investment Group.
+In the fiscal year ended March 31, Flipkart reported sales of $4.6 billion.

 Sources had told Reuters they thought Amazon’s approach to Flipkart was likely a ploy to complicate Walmart’s bid.